denrahydnas/CoverLetterChecker_CL2021/README.md

 ==> Analyze text and display information about it (ex: how many words in a paragraph)

-MAYBE: Connect to an external/3rd party API and read data into your app
+==> Connect to PyDictionary and read data into your app